jguhlin/minimap2-rs/README.md

 * MORE TESTS

 # Citation
 You should cite the minimap2 papers if you use this in your work.
-If you use this extensively, let me know and I'll add a way to cite this project as well with version.
+If you use this extensively, let me know and I'll add a way to cite this project as well with version (Zenodo, probably).

 > Li, H. (2018).
 Minimap2: pairwise alignment for nucleotide sequences.
 > *Bioinformatics*, **34**:3094-3100. [doi:10.1093/bioinformatics/bty191][doi]